noriakis/software/docs/biotextgraph/01-basic_usage_of_biotextgraph.md

 ## Producing networks

 The main function is producing networks between words based on the co-occurrence or correlation of the words in the text, given the list of gene identifiers. `refseq` is a function that imports gene text from RefSeq and summarizes the text information.
 Here, we use seven ERCC genes as input.
 This function returns a `biotext` class object, which contains various types of information.
-The net slot stores the `ggraph`, which represents the visualization result of the network.
+The `net` slot stores the `ggraph`, which represents the visualization result of the network.

+The `plotNet` method plots the network.
+This can modify the options for the visualization. such as the layout and the coloring of the nodes and edges without querying the database again.
+The same method for the wordcloud is prepared as `plotWC`.
+The `plotNet` and `plotWC` method by default override preset visualization option, and this behaviour can be turned off by specifying `asis=TRUE`.
+We can obtain the attribute in the slot by the `getSlot` method.

 ```r